ArtursBuls/ArtursBuls/README.md

 ### Hi there 👋

-🔭 I'm currently working on a project called Blog, which takes data (posts and comments) from the API and uses React and Redux.
+🔭 I'm currently working on a project called JobList (job search using an API), which takes data from the API and uses Vue.js.

-🌱 I’m currently learning React Redux.
+🌱 I’m currently learning Vue.js.

 📫 How to reach me: https://www.linkedin.com/in/artursbuls/